MileHacker Logo

 Driving & Parking Information

-Driving has the best method for discovering the Redwood Coast, offering flexibility for accessing various park areas and scenic drives.
+Driving has the best method for discovering the Redwood Coast, offering flexibility for accessing various park areas and pretty drives.

 Driving Laws & Conditions

-• Drive on the right side of the road.
-Seatbelts are mandatory for all occupants.
+• Drive on the right-hand side of the road.
+Seatbelts are required for all.

 • Speed limits are strictly enforced: 55-65 mph on highways, 25-35 mph in towns.